Yes. No. Well, maybe just the one.

 Payment and Scholarships

 Yes and no – insurance billing is complicated.
 I don’t (yet) have a way for you to pay for health coaching services in the checkout portion of my website.
 However, you can submit your payment confirmation to your health insurance company for reimbursement.
 Check with your insurance company first to see if they even cover health coaching.
-Most insurance won’t cover fitness programs (i.e. my live classes) unfortunately.
+Most insurance won’t cover fitness programs (i.e. classes) unfortunately.
 I think that sucks, but that’s the world we live in.

 NOTE: if you have been diagnosed by your doctor specifically as having obesity, diabetes, high blood pressure, or high cholesterol, your health insurance company is REQUIRED to pay for preventive services with no co-pay / at no cost to you.
 These can include behavioral counseling services for you, which often covers health coaching, consultations with a registered dietitian, and even visits with an exercise specialist.
 These count as preventive services* and were passed under the Affordable Care Act, and you can read more about each below: